kubeflow/spark-operator/docs/developer-guide.md

 In case you want to build the operator from the source code, e.g., to test a fix or a feature you write, you can do so following the instructions below.

-The easiest way to build without worrying about dependencies is to just build the Dockerfile.
+The easiest way to build the operator without worrying about its dependencies is to just build an image using the [Dockerfile](../Dockerfile).

 ```bash
 $ docker build -t <image-tag> .